-- Free parking (no toilet facilities [but a public toilet is available at Bunsal Cobb car park, a few minutes' drive away]; no height restriction; no overnight parking or camping).
-Sadly, there's NO PUBLIC TRANSPORT to this location.

-- 2 miles (3 kilometres) circular walk

-- 1 to 11/2 hours at a leisurely pace
+- Free parking (no toilet facilities; no height restriction; no overnight parking or camping). - A regular bus service passes the end of Goyt's Lane, only 1 kilometre from the start.
+See "Getting there" for more information. - 2 miles (3 kilometres) circular walk - 1 to 1/2 hours at a leisurely pace - Very easy going along the old railway line (Stage 1), suitable for some with limited mobility and wheelchair users.

-- Very easy going along the old railway line (Stage 1), suitable for mobility impaired and wheelchair users.
-Return via Wildmoorstone Valley (Stage 2-optional) includes some steep ground (grassy slopes, occasionally rocky) both uphill and downhill, and short sections of very muddy/boggy ground if there's been recent heavy rain.
+The return via Wildmoorstone Valley (Stage 2 - OPTIONAL) includes some steep ground (grassy slopes, occasionally rocky) both uphill and downhill, and short sections of very muddy/boggy ground if there's been recent heavy rain.

-- No stiles